-Kosloff Architecture are carbon neutral
+Kosloff Architecture is carbon neutral

-Kosloff Architecture are certified carbon neutral
+Kosloff Architecture is certified carbon neutral

 Director, Stephanie Bullock spoke with the Australian Institute of Architects about advocacy, sustainability and the value of impact-based decision making.

 When we founded our practice in 2017, we knew that we wanted to be a B Corp – to make decisions that have a positive impact for our practice team, clients, suppliers, community, and the environment.
 Going carbon neutral was a high priority for us as part of that.
 In many ways this made it even easier to achieve carbon neutral certification because when we were setting up the office, that goal helped drive a number of decisions.